 The length of the meadow jumping mouse varies from 108mm to 240 mm, with the tail making up most of its size.
 On average, their weight ranges from 11.5 to 24.8 grams.
 They can be distinguished from the woodland jumping mouse because their tail does not have a white tip.

-Meadow jumping mice usually have a subdued color compared to the woodland jumping mouse.
+Meadow jumping mice usually have a subdued color compared to woodland jumping mice.
 They are mainly nocturnal and typically feed on seeds, insects, and berries.

 The meadow vole is a small, primarily nocturnal rodent.
 They are also called field mice or meadow mice.